uo-climate/paleogeog/README.md

 |`/R`              | R code for mapping the various shape files |
 |`/Shorelines`     | Inferred shorelines from ICE-6G topographic anomalies   |

-This is preliminary version with inferred shorelines at 1 kyr intervals, paired with lake and ice sheet outlines selected from those available.
+This is a preliminary version with inferred shorelines at 1 kyr intervals, paired with lake and ice sheet outlines selected from those available.